opentap/operator-panel/Documentation/Readme.md

 ## 7. For more information
 Here are some resources to help you learn more about the Operator Panel and get support:

+- License: To obtain a TAP_Engine license, please contact your Keysight representative.
+For more information, you can visit https://www.keysight.com/zz/en/product/KS8000B/pathwave-test-automation-deployment-system.html/

 - Source code: The source code for the Operator Panel can be found on GitHub at https://github.com/opentap/operator-panel.
 Explore the code and experiment with different customizations to create your own implementation tailored to your specific needs.